alexoff13/RIngQueue/googletest/googletest/docs/faq.md

 ## How do I temporarily disable a test?

-If you have a broken test that you cannot fix right away, you can add the DISABLED_ prefix to its name.
+If you have a broken test that you cannot fix right away, you can push the DISABLED_ prefix to its name.
 This will exclude it from execution.
 This is better than commenting out the code or using #if 0, as disabled tests are still compiled (and thus won't rot).